Effective mass theorems with Bloch modes crossings: Semi-classical approach to the energy dynamics

 It should be noted that although the asymptotic limit in equation \eqref{eq:schro} we are interested might not appear to fit in the semi-classical regime one can indeed place it in that context.
 One can check that any solution $\psi^\eps$ of \eqref{eq:schro} becomes, after rescaling in time as $u^\eps(t,\cdot):=\psi^\eps(\eps t,\cdot)$, a solution to a semi-classical Schrödinger equation with highly oscillating potential:

 Hence, the asymptotic limit we are interested in can be viewed as performing simultaneously the semi-classical and long-time limits.
-This approach was pursued in \cite{CFM1, CFM2} to deal with the case where no crossings between Bloch bands are present.
+This approach was pursued in \cite{CFM1, CFM2} to deal with the case where no crossings between Bloch bands are present, and this point of view is also adopted in references~\cite{AP05,Spar06}.
 Here the situation is more complicated, as interactions between projections on different Bloch bands may occur.
-This regime involving performing simultanously the semi-classical and long time limit has been useful in other contexts, we refer the reader to the survey articles \cite{AM12,MaciaDispersion,MaciaLille}.
+This regime involving performing simultaneously the semi-classical and long time limit has been useful in other contexts, we refer the reader to the survey articles \cite{AM12,MaciaDispersion,MaciaLille}.

-In Section~\ref{sec:semiclas} below, we recall elements of the theory of semi-classical measures that we apply to $(\psi^\eps)$ in the next two sections.
-We first discuss in Section~\ref{subsec:psiepspsiepsn} the relations between the semi-classical measures of~$(\psi^\eps)$ and those of the families $(\psi^\eps_n)$ that have been introduced in~\eqref{eq:sum} and~\eqref{eq:psiepsn}.
+In Section~\ref{sec:semiclas} below, we recall elements of the theory of semi-classical measures that we apply to $(\psi^\eps)_{\eps>0}$ in the next two sections.
+We first discuss in Section~\ref{subsec:psiepspsiepsn} the relations between the semi-classical measures of~$(\psi^\eps)_{\eps>0}$ and those of the families $(\psi^\eps_n)_{\eps>0}$ that have been introduced in~\eqref{eq:sum} and~\eqref{eq:psiepsn}.
 Then, we analyze the localisation properties of these semi-classical measures in Section~\ref{subsec:wigner}, which motivates a two-microlocal approach.